 My father was born in Hawaii, where "ohana means family.
 In the Hawaiian culture ohana binds family and friends, to work together and remember one another.
-So when I think about HDS and SAP, the word OHANA comes to mind.
+So when I think about HDS and Hitachi Solutions for SAP, the word OHANA comes to mind.
 Why you ask?
 Because Hitachi and SAP’s partnership is entering its 21st year and we are currently an SAP global service and global technology partner as well as an OEM partner.
 Our blade technology and UCP solutions with SAP HANA have earned us a leading position among SAP partners.
 At the end of this month we expect to finish the acquisition of oXya, an SAP cloud service provider.
 The acquisition will extend our reach into public and hybrid cloud as well as managed services to help customers migrate to the SAP HANA platform with complimentary hardware, software, and services solutions.

 SAP Family Runs on HANA